Our Family of Companies

 Domestic Equity Monthly

-• The S&P 500 Index dropped about 4% in April as economic data releases took investor attention away from what has been another strong earnings season.
-While most stocks fell in April, the bias toward the largest stocks in the index remained.
-The top 10 stocks in the index outperformed the S&P 500, while the equal weighted S&P 500 index underperformed.
+• The S&P 500 Index gained 5% in May, essentially offsetting April’s decline.
+We attribute the rally to weaker economic reports that brought forward expectations for a Fed pivot.
+Yet, the bias toward the largest stocks in the index remained.
+In May, the top 50 stocks in the index outperformed the S&P 500 by approximately 1.5 percentage points while the equal weighted S&P 500 Index underperformed.

-• Market sentiment fell with the market.
-However, market breadth remained high with all 10 sectors trading above their 200-day moving average and 6 sectors above their 50-day average.
-Individually, 72% of stocks in the S&P 500 were trading above their 200-day moving average at the end of April.
+• Market sentiment followed the market up in May, though remains below the highs made earlier this year.
+Market breadth remained high with all 10 sectors staying above their 200-day moving average.
+72% of stocks in the S&P 500 were trading above their 200-day moving average at the end of May.

-• We tactically added to large caps during the month.
-While historically high valuations remain a potential headwind, other factors such as better-than-expected earnings, lower odds of a recession, and the Fed biased towards easing all help to alleviate valuation concerns.
+• We maintain a fully invested large cap allocation (i.e. strategic weight).
+While large cap stock valuations remain a potential headwind, other factors such as better than expected earnings, improving profit margins, lower odds of a recession, and the Fed biased towards easing, all help to alleviate valuation concerns.

 Equity Indexes Characteristics